ecwpz91/ecwpz91.github.io/_posts/2018-03-06-USB Stick Command Line Utilities.md

        [ 4655.526010] sd 5:0:0:0: [sdb] Write cache: disabled, read cache: enabled [ 4655.542887] sd 5:0:0:0: [sdb] Attached SCSI removable disk

-   The above looks good to me, but I suggest repeating the steps 2-4 again for good measure.

-7. Alright, let's make sure the device isn't mounted using `findmnt /dev/sdb`.

-   Our output should be null, but if you see something similar to the following:
+7. Type the command `findmnt /dev/sdb` to see if the device is mounted or not.
+Expected output is either nothing if the device is not mounted, or similar to the following output if the device is mounted.

        TARGET   SOURCE   FSTYPE  OPTIONS
        /mnt/iso /dev/sdb    fat  ro,relatime

+   **Please note the `TARGET` and `SOURCE` column if the device is mounted.**

-   Then use `umount /mnt/iso` to unmount the device.
+8. Type the command `umount TARGET` to unmount the device (e.g. `umount /dev/sdb`).

-9. Once the USB device has been unmounted, we can begin to manipulate it using `dd`, `fdisk` (<= 4GB), and `gdisk` (> 4GB) like so:

-   Use Case #1: Live USB Boot Media

-       dd if=/root/image.iso of=/dev/sdb bs=8M status=progress oflag=direct

-   Wait for `dd` to finish writing the image to the device and it is ready to be used as a boot device.

-   Use Case #2: Complete USB Wipe

-       # Zero data
+9. Type the command `dd if=/dev/${DEVICE} of=/root/diskfile bs=1MB count=1` to backup the first megabyte of raw blocks of the device for easy rollback.
+10. Type the command `cp /etc/fstab /root/fstab` to backup the static information about the filesystems before manipulating the device disk partition table.
+11. Type the command `fdisk SOURCE` (<=4GB) or `gdisk SOURCE` (>4GB) to begin manipulating the device disk partition table.
+For example, the following describes formatting a 4GB USB stick with FAT32:

+   Format the USB stick by copying zero or random number (secure, but takes longer) data to the target file system.

+         # Zeros, zilch, or null
          dd if=/dev/zero of=/dev/sdb bs=512k

-       # Nandom numbers (secure, but takes longer)
+         # Randomized numbers
          dd if=/dev/urandom of=/dev/sdb bs=512k

-   Use Case #3: USB Partition Wipe

-         # Backup the first megabyte of raw blocks for easy rollback
-         dd if=/dev/${DEVICE} of=/root/diskfile bs=1MB count=1

-          # Backup the fstab file as well
-          cp /etc/fstab /root/fstab

-          # Zeros
-          dd if=/dev/zero of=/dev/sdb1 bs=512k

-          # Numbers
-          dd if=/dev/urandom of=/dev/sdb1 bs=512k

-   **Notice** the number `1` after `sdb` (more on that later).

-   Use Case #4: Manipulate the attached device partition table via `fdisk /dev/sdb`.
-For instance, the following describes how to create a FAT32 USB drive.

     Create a new primary partition.